What is Slipped Disc?

 Integrated Pain-X™ (IPX™) System helps to realign your spine to decompress your nerve impingement and inculcate you with the correct spinal alignment to better manage your pain.
 In the long term, you will be stronger and have a better posture to prevent your slipped disc to recur.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Slipped Disc, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Slipped Disc, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Click here for more information.